High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Lower heels, such as those between 1-3 inches from comfortable shoe brands will have the same effect.

-Even if you have to wear heels on a regular basis, you can still try to minimize the amount of time you wear them throughout the day.
+Even if you have to wear heels regularly, you can still try to minimize the time you spend wearing them throughout the day.

 After a few hours in high heels, switching to a more comfortable pair of shoes can be good for your feet and bodyAfter a few hours in high heels, switching to a more comfortable pair of shoes can be good for your feet and body (Credit: Reshetnikov_art / Shutterstock)